probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ### Binary Trie

 Kademlia XOR distance is non linear [4].
 Hence, it is computationally expensive to sort a large number of peers by XOR distance to build the k-buckets.
 The Binary Trie structure is a good data representation for this purpose.
 We built a simple python [Binary Trie](https://github.com/guillaumemichel/py-binary-trie) to efficiently compute XOR distance in a `n-bit` keyspace, such as `libp2p` implementation of Kademlia.
 The Binary Trie provides a function to get the `n` closest keys to a specific key.
 It is helpful to determine the XOR _closeness_ of the IPFS peers.
-This function is used to compute which peers fit in the routing table k-buckets.
+This function is used to compute which peers fit in each of the routing table's k-buckets.

 ### Building the k-buckets

-The Nebula Crawler provides a list of peers, and for each one of them, all of the peers inside its routing table, referred as _neighbors_.
+The Nebula Crawler provides a list of peers, and for each one of them, all of the peers inside its routing table, referred to as _neighbors_.
 For all peers, we go through the list of neighbors, and order them in buckets.
 The buckets are identified by the Common Prefix Length that the `peerID`s of the neighbors inside this bucket share with the peer's `peerID`, or in other words the XOR distance between the neighbor's `peerID` and the peer's `peerID`.

 ### Finding k-buckets missing peers

 With the peers list provided by the Nebula Crawler, we construct a global binary trie using the `peerID`s as keys.
-For each peer $p_i$ for $0 \leq i \leq n$, `n` being the number of peers in the network, we create a list of all other peers $[p_0, p_1, ..., p_n] \setminus p_i$, sorted according to the XOR distance between $p_i$'s `peerID` and the other's peer `peerID`.
-It is easy to build the expected k-buckets from these sorted lists of peers.
+For each peer $p_i$ for $0 \leq i \leq n$, `n` being the number of peers in the network, we create a list of all other peers $[p_0, p_1, ..., p_n] \setminus p_i$, sorted according to the XOR distance between $p_i$'s `peerID` and the other peer's `peerID`.
+Having this information, it is easy to build the expected k-buckets of all other peers from these sorted lists.
 Comparing the expected k-buckets with the actual ones allows us to observe any peer missing from the actual routing table, and provides us information on the health of the routing table. **[FEEDBACK WELCOME]**

 **[TODO: alternative phrasing]**
-Using this trie, we sort all the peers of the network according to the XOR distance to every peers, which produces `n` ordered lists of `n` peers if there are `n` peers in the network.
+Using this trie, we sort all the peers in the network according to their XOR distance to every other peer, which produces `n` ordered lists of `n` peers, assuming there are `n` peers in the network.
 We can then easily build the expected k-buckets from these sorted lists of peers.
 Comparing the expected k-buckets with the actual ones allows us to observe any peer missing from the actual routing table.

 ### Reproducing the Measurements

-The python scripts used to produce the following plots and instruction to reproduce the results are located in the [`implementations/rfm19-dht-routing-table-health/`](https://github.com/protocol/network-measurements/tree/master/implementations/rfm19-dht-routing-table-health) folder.
+The python scripts used to produce the following plots and instructions to reproduce the results are located in the [`implementations/rfm19-dht-routing-table-health/`](https://github.com/protocol/network-measurements/tree/master/implementations/rfm19-dht-routing-table-health) folder.

 The data **[TODO: will be]** available in the `data/` subfolder if not too large.